Fauna v10 .NET/C# client driver (current)

 Retries

-By default, the client automatically retries a query if the request returns a 429 HTTP status code.
+By default, the client automatically retries query requests that return a limit_exceeded error code.
 Retries use an exponential backoff.

 The client retries a query up to three times by default.
 The maximum wait time between retries defaults to 20 seconds.